|

 are

-an untold number of
+an untold number of problems with

-problems with this case, many of
+this case, many of these will not be

-there is further investigation.
-As
+fully known until there is further

-an example, Dyleski's attorney not
+Dyleski's attorney not only called

-only called zero experts to
+zero experts to challenge evidence

-on YSTR DNA), she
+(except for one expert on YSTR DNA),

-often did not ask pertinent
+she often did not ask pertinent

 questions of the prosecutions'